On the Hedging of Options On Exploding Exchange Rates: Change of measure with a nonnegative local martingale

 The next theorem states the main result of this subsection; for the nonnegative $\Q$-local martingale $X$ there exists a probability measure under which $X$ serves as the num\'eraire.
-We remark that we only specify the new measure on $(\Omega, \CF^0_{R-})$ and not on $(\Omega, \CF^0_T)$.
+We remark that we only specify the new measure on $(\Omega, \CF_{R-})$ and not on $(\Omega, \CF_T)$.
 This is due to the fact that the original measure $\Q$, by assumption, does not ``see'' any events after the stopping time $R$.
-Thus, a measure on $(\Omega, \CF^0_T)$ satisfying the properties of the next theorem could be easily constructed by arbitrarily, but consistently, extending the measure $\widehat{\Q}$ from $\CF^0_{R-}$ to $\CF^0_T$. \begin{thm}[Existence of num\'eraire measure] There exists a probability measure $\widehat{\Q}$ on $(\Omega, \CF^0_T)$, unique on $(\Omega, \CF^0_{R-})$, with corresponding expectation operator $\E^{\widehat{\Q}}$, such that for any $\FB$-stopping time $\tau$
+However, a measure on $(\Omega, \CF_T)$ satisfying the properties of the next theorem could be easily constructed by arbitrarily, but consistently, extending the measure $\widehat{\Q}$ from $\CF_{R-}$ to $\CF_T$.
+Observe that $Z \1_{\{R > \tau \wedge T\}}$ is $\CF_{R_-}$--measurable if $Z$ is an $\CF_{\tau \wedge T}$--measurable random variable for some stopping time $\tau$.